brimdata/zui/docs/Joining-Data.md

 Now that we're recognized this, we can make a small change to our Z to address it.
-By adding the [`fuse`](https://github.com/brimsec/zq/tree/master/zql/docs/processors#fuse) processor, we can ensure all the data is captured under a single, unifying schema.
+By adding the [`fuse`](https://github.com/brimsec/zq/tree/master/zql/docs/processors#fuse) processor, we can ensure all the data is captured under a single, unified schema.

 ```